antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `description` - description of the property.
   In some cases, it can be displayed to the user.
 * `group` - object of type [Group](#group).
+* `override` - boolean value determining whether the property should be overridden.
+* `readonly` - boolean value determining whether the property should be read-only.
+* `hideOnDefault` - boolean value determining whether the property should be kept hidden if it has default or no value assigned.

 ##### Group